 Directors' Responsibility Statement

-As required under Section 134(5) of the Companies Act 2013 the Board states that:
+As required under section 134(5) of the Act the Board states that:

 a) in the preparation of the annual accounts the applicable Indian accountingstandards had been followed along with proper explanation relating to material departures;